 Hours Per Week:40

-NOTICE: This position is categorically funded.
-Employment in this position is contingent upon funding by Student Equity and Achievement (SEA) Program Funds.
+NOTICE: Employment in this position is contingent upon funding from Health Fee Services (Restricted).

 Class specifications are intended to present a descriptive list of the range of duties performed by employees in the class.
 Specifications are not intended to reflect all duties performed within the job.